-Sixth Formers inspire others to curb phone usage
+Sixth Formers curb phone usage

 Psychology students and members of the Head Girl Team speak out about the impact of smartphone dependency and spearhead an initiative to help families reset their digital habits.